Jonathankyau/Opinions-Social-Network/README.md

 ## Description

-On Opinion, you can create an account, share your opinions, and look at the opinions of others.
+On Opinions, you can create an account, share your opinions, and look at the opinions of others.
 While you can't counter their opinions directly, you can give them a like if you are feeling that sweet sweet reinforcement of your own beliefs--or downvote them to eternity, up to you

 <div align="center">
 <img src="https://media.giphy.com/media/eKhhSRRiIW3OrkU5ef/giphy.gif">